 There are a number of other ancient languages that one could learn with profit.
-Aramaic, for example, is a Semitic language that could be useful if one were studying portions of Old Testament, such as the Aramaic parts of Daniel and Ezra.
-It is also useful for studying the Second Temple targumim or the Elephantine papyri.
-Syriac is a particular dialect of Aramaic, and learning this language affords one access to the Peshitta.
+Aramaic, for example, is a Semitic language that could be useful if one were studying portions of OT such as the Aramaic parts of Daniel and Ezra.
+It is also useful for studying the second temple targumim or the Elephantine papyri.
+Syriac is a particular dialect of Aramaic and learning this language affords one access to the Peshitta.

 Another important ancient language is Latin.
 At the most utilitarian level, many scholarly terms and abbreviations are in Latin.
-In addition, classical Latin offers the ability to read Roman literature that can inform our reading of the New Testament.
+In addition, classical Latin offers the ability to read Roman literature that can inform our reading of the NT.
 Ecclesiastical Latin can aid in reading early church liturgies, epistles, and early commentaries.
-Latin can also be very handy for purposes of textual criticism-regarding especially the Old Latin manuscripts as well as the Vulgate.12 for a list of readings.
+Latin can also be very handy for purposes of textual criticism-regarding especially the Old Latin manuscripts as well as the Vulgate.13